 - We will continue to streamline processes so that new entrants and small-scale vendors can provide cutting-edge technologies.

-DoD is expanding the realm of contract strategies to rapidly tap commercial companies for their leading technologies and services.
-DoD has greatly expanded options to break from the traditional long-term contracts to rapidly award contract, especially for early R&D projects.
+The DoD is expanding the realm of contract strategies to rapidly tap commercial companies for their leading technologies and services.
+The DoD has greatly expanded options to break from traditional long-term contracts to rapidly award contracts, especially for early R&D projects.

-While Other Transactions (OTs) have been used in DoD and NASA for decades, the DoD has greatly increased use of OTs in recent years as a flexible business arrangement for prototyping and early technology development.
+While Other Transactions (OTs) have been used in the DoD and National Aeronautics and Space Administration (NASA) for decades, the DoD has greatly increased use of OTs in recent years as a flexible business arrangement for prototyping and early technology development.
 Many OT Consortia have formed around technology or mission areas.

 Additional information about OTs and OT Consortia.

 The DoD is focusing on a core set of game-changing technologies that will shape future warfare.
 It looks to harness leading commercial technologies for military applications.
 It’s modernizing approaches to product development to include digital engineering and more rapid prototyping and design iterations.